 This option lets you change the appearance of a "dimension"; a "dimension" can be drawn with or without a box.

-Choose ShowBox on or off, Copyright © 2022, GiD, CIMNE
+Choose ShowBox on or off, select a "dimension", and press ESC.

 Repair model (only Preprocessing)

 Menu: Utilities->Repair model

 This option checks the coherence of the database information.
 Only use it if there are problems.
 When used, a window notifies you of any repaired items and may give some warnings about incorrect entities.